MohammadAhmadSiddiqui/Capgemini-Training-/README.md

 # Capgemini-Training
-This Repo is Created to track my training of Capgemini
+This Repo is Created to track my learning of Data Science and AI-ML